 Campus Activities Board

 The Campus Activities Board (CAB) works to provide a variety of social, recreational, cultural, educational, and service events of value for the Hanover College campus.
 We work to plan small scale events such as our Your Story series hosted on occasional weeknights at the Shoebox where school staff come to tell us their story as well as larger scale events like the Homecoming Eve Show (typically a concert).
-Our board consist of up to 12 members with leadership opportunities within the board.
+Our board consist of approximately 15 members with leadership opportunities within the board.
 For students looking to gain event planning experience of any type, CAB is a great place to start.

 A student organization at Hanover College dedicated to implementing sustainable practices on campus as well as educating and serving the world through community service.
 Together we can create a greener campus and a greener world.